 If you want to uncover, convey, and manage your personal brand but it sounds like quite a large task, read this guide.
-By following these 7 steps, you will learn how to build a powerful personal brand that attracts the right audience and opens up opportunities that would have passed you by.
+By following these 7 steps, you will learn how to build a powerful personal brand that attracts the target audience and opens up opportunities that would have passed you by.

 1. Stick to your identity

-Another thing to pay attention to is not to make a mistake of trying to be someone else and sharing values that you don’t relate with.
+Another thing to pay attention to is not to make a mistake of trying to be someone else and sharing core values that you don't relate with.
 Your brand identity should really reflect your personality.
 Whether you are funny, revolutionist, or tender, stay true to yourself.

-Let’s look at Lady Gaga, whose personal brand makes her audience feel accepted, understood, and a part of something important.
-With all her content and social media activity, she says to the world: “Love yourself, free yourself, be whoever you want to be.”
+Let's look at Lady Gaga, whose personal brand makes her audience feel accepted, understood, and a part of something important.
+With all her exclusive content and social media activity, she says to the world: “Love yourself, free yourself, be whoever you want to be.”

 source: Lady Gaga's account